 Staff believe this is a reasonable interim approach, consistent with other North Shore municipalities which have similar bylaws.

-With your certified arborist's report, you can apply for a permit at Municipal Hall from the Planning & Development Services Department.
+With your certified arborist's report, you can apply for a permit at Municipal Hall at the Land Development Department.

 Staff will process it as quickly as possible.
-In the interim period, there is no charge for a permit.
+The fee for a permit is $300.

 Contact one of the many companies that offer arborist services in the Lower Mainland.
 A professional arborist is one who is certified by the International Society of Arboriculture.

 The fines are up to $1,000 per offence.

 It applies to all private property in the District of West Vancouver except where a property is subject to a development permit or a heritage alteration permit.

 As with all District bylaws, Bylaw Services officers will work with staff, residents and property owners to identify and investigate potential violations of the interim bylaw.
 If violations are found, fines will be levied.